Making a difference: our stories of integrated care in action

 As we build on the good work that is taking place across Lancashire and South Cumbria, it is becoming more important for us to share the stories of how our partnership working is having a positive impact on local people.
 Below you will see some examples of how our partners are working together to improve services and outcomes for our local communities.

 COVID virtual wards (focus on Pennine)

-East Lancashire Hospitals Trust, East Lancashire CCG, Blackburn with Darwen CCG and Primary Care worked together across XXX to provide an at-home monitoring service for people vulnerable people with a positive COVID-19 test result or clinical suspicion of having COVID-19 illness.
+East Lancashire Hospitals Trust, East Lancashire CCG, Blackburn with Darwen CCG and Primary Care worked together to provide an at-home monitoring service for people vulnerable people with a positive COVID-19 test result or clinical suspicion of having COVID-19 illness.
 Patients are identified as being clinically vulnerable to developing low blood oxygen levels due to age, a pre-existing condition or other significant risk factors.